Codepath-Android-Group/bookexchange/README.md

 * User should be able to see previous sales/buys they've done
 * User should be able to rate transactions with others users
 * User should be able to post book review
+* User should be able to search by author/title

 ### 2. Screen Archetypes